 How long do we keep your personal information for?

 We will only retain your personal information for the minimum time that is necessary for the purpose for which it was collected.
 For some purposes such as our business accounting obligations, this length of time will be determined by legislation.In relation to financial and transactional data this will be for a period of approximately 6 years after the date of the transaction.[NA1] In the case of marketing consent, we will contact you to renew this every two years.

 You may choose at any time to restrict the collection or use of your personal information in the following ways:

 · Right to withdraw consent, data retention and the right to be forgotten – If you have previously agreed to us using your personal information or we are using your contact details for our legitimate interests for direct-marketing purposes, you may change your mind at any time by emailing us at email@example.com.
 We will comply with your request within one month of receiving it.
 Please note, there may be certain circumstances such as a legal obligation we may have, that mean the right to be forgotten (your right to have your data erased) cannot be implemented but we will inform you of this should you contact us on this basis.

 · Right of access to your data – You may request details of personal information which we hold about you.
-If you would like a copy of the information held on you please write to or email us email@example.com.
-You will not need to pay a fee to access your personal data.
+If you would like a copy of the information held on you please write to or email us firstname.lastname@example.org.

 · Right to rectification of inaccurate data – If you believe that any information we are holding on you is incorrect or incomplete, please email us at email@example.com. as soon as possible.
 We will promptly rectify any information found to be incorrect.